 How accurate are Bard’s answers?

-Bard is still in its early developmental phase.
+Bard is still in its developmental phase.
 So it’s safe to say that you shouldn’t trust the accuracy of its answers blindly.
 When in doubt, do a quick Google search from within Bard itself.

 Bard’s early version does a fairly decent job at doing everything that generative AI bots are expected to and even has some interesting features to boot.
 Even if it may not be on equal footing with the likes of ChatGPT, the flexibility and convenience that it offers may well trump even the industry front runners.
 In any case, we expect Bard to improve further over time and become Google’s true champion.
 Until next time!